Pottery & Sculpting Clay

 Remember, you have to fire your glaze to the Cone that is specified for that glaze, regardless what clay you use.
 Just make sure you use a clay rated at least as high as the glaze.

 Once you choose a particular cone of clay to use, you have decide on the specific clay body.
 We list what application each clay body is best for.
 Usually you use smooth clay when throwing on the wheel, particularly for smaller projects like dinnerware.
-But for larger projects, sculpture, and hand building, you use clay with more grit (grog or sand.)
+But for handbuilding, sculpting, and other larger projects, you use clay with more grit (grog or sand.)

 Shipping: Clay unfortunately is heavy, so especially if it's shipping far, the costs can add up.
 If you purchase large quantities, we will do a truck ship quote for you.
 We have especially good rates for most of the western states.
 If you purchase greater than 200 pounds of clay, but not a whole pallet, heavyweight discounts kick in and shipping goes down, usually 10-30%.
 This does not happen in the shopping cart, so you have to ask and we can calculated it for you.
 Also, for smaller quantities such as a box or two, we can ship clay bu USPS for $20 a box (each 50 lb.)
 Our shopping cart can't do that either, so instead of ordering the clay, just type in the comments of the order which ones you want via USPS.